How to Set Boundaries to Protect Your Mental Health

 “Remind yourself that you do have a right to self-care,” says Spinelli.
 “A lot of people think they’re being selfish [when setting boundaries].”
 But it’s not selfish to give yourself time to breathe and keep your mental health top of mind when you’re interacting with other people.

 What’s more, a friend or family member should respect that.
 “You have to realize your feelings matter and if you’re going to have relationships, what’s healthy is that they recognize it, too,” says Spinelli.
 “If they don’t, then you really have to look at what that’s about.”
+(These quotes will empower you to rise above a toxic relationship.)

 If someone is testing your boundaries over and over again, it’s time to take a good hard look at that relationship, says Goldberg.
 Is this relationship satisfying and respectful?
 Or does it just feel like it’s sucking you dry and leaving you emotionally drained?
 “Once you start having people in your life who do respect your boundaries, it becomes a lot more clear who doesn’t—and it starts to not feel as good,” Goldberg says.
 (Here are some more red flags that you’re in a toxic friendship.)